-Targeting the NOTCH signaling pathway in its most downstream part with a unique mode of action as an innovative approach to address unmet medical need in cancer treatment and elimination of cancer stem cells!
+Targeting the NOTCH signaling pathway selectively at gene transcription level with a new Mode of Action protein-protein interaction inhibitor as an innovative approach to address unmet medical need in cancer treatment!

 The NOTCH signaling pathway plays a central role in cell differentiation, growth and stem cell maintenance.
 It is tightly regulated at cellular and tissue microenvironment levels.
 When the NOTCH pathway is inappropriately activated by genetic lesions, it becomes a major driver for NOTCH-dependent cancers and can cause resistance to standard of care treatment.
 Over 250´000 patients are annually diagnosed with NOTCH dependent cancers, with no specific therapy available to date.